DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "It is nothing, comparing to a fight with demon hero..."

-She thought of Rinne and Kay who came from a world with different history.
+She thought of Rinne and Kai who came from a world with different history.
-Actually Jeanne still didn't completely believe Kay's story.
+Actually Jeanne still didn't completely believe Kai's story.
 Just how did the history get to the point where humanity would triumph in Great War?
 But he said that he is going to show a proof.
 By challenging demon's hero.